pwalleni/role-descriptions/technical-writer.md

 - Partner with developer advocates across Product Creation, Online Engineer, UX, etc. to guide Engineers to collect technical requirements and standard methodologies.
 - Propose appropriate tools and strategies for technical documentation as well as improve the documentation process for simplicity, consistency and speed.
 - Act as Developer Community Manager/Editor for developer knowledge management services like Stack Overflow
+- Keeps the documentation uptodate with the current release of the service